-Carnival completely ramps up its offerings with Splendor's spa cabins.
-Located on the Panorama and Spa Decks -- 10 and 11, respectively -- the cabins have some attributes that are subtle, but some are not.
+Spa: Splendor's 68 Cloud 9 Spa cabins (spanning interior, ocean-view, balcony and suite configurations) were a first for the line, and have since been introduced on other ships.
+Located on the Panorama and Spa Decks -- 10 and 11, respectively -- the spa cabins offer the same sizes and layouts as other non-spa-designated units on the ship; the four spa suites measure 25 square metres (275 square feet), with six square metre (65-square-foot) balconies.
 Unlike the rest of Splendor's cabins, the design theme is Asian to reflect the serenity of the Cloud 9 Spa.
 That includes drapes, bed linens -- even the carpet in the hallways.
-Passengers in the spa cabins also are treated to upgraded terrycloth robes, slippers and Elemis toiletries.
+Passengers in the spa cabins are also treated to upgraded terrycloth robes, slippers and Elemis toiletries.
 Most of the cabins are located on Deck 10, directly below the spa, and are accessed by a private spiral staircase or glass elevator.
-Other amenities include unlimited use of the thermal suites and thalassotherapy pool, priority spa and cabana appointments, two complimentary fitness classes per guest and in-stateroom yoga mats and fitness bands.
-This is a concept just right for the times.
-Note: No smoking is permitted in the spa cabins or on balconies.
+Other amenities include unlimited use of the thermal suites and thalassotherapy pool, two yoga or pilates classes and special spa packages and discounts.
+Spa suite passengers get priority embarkation.